samarthya/ad688-scratch/ARCHITECTURE.md

 # System Architecture

-**Tech Career Intelligence Platform** - Scalable data processing with PySpark, interactive analysis with Pandas + Plotly
+**Tech Career Intelligence Platform** - PySpark for ETL & ML at scale, Pandas for visualization layer

 > See [DESIGN.md](DESIGN.md) for implementation guide and usage patterns